gitter-badger/luda/site/html/_patterns/button-group.md

 ## Vertical Button Group

-Add the class `.btns-y` to create a vertical button group.
+Add the class `.btns-y` to a container, then wrap buttons inside to create a vertical button group.

 {% capture button_group_y %}
 <div class="btns-y">